-Soya bean - before and afterwards - keep in mind Not all preceding crops are equally good for soya beans.
+Not all preceding crops are equally good for soya beans.
 Sunflower and rapeseed may be risky as preceding crops since they can get the same diseases as soya.
 Fields where the occurrence of white mould was registered are best to be avoided for the following 5 to 6 years.
 Generally speaking, small grains are good preceding crops for soya.
 They are harvested early, so there is sufficient time for the soil to rest.
 Maize is a good preceding crop, provided that the stalks are chopped up and ploughed under well.
 As for other legumes, these are not the best suited crops for preceding soya.
 This is not only due to common diseases, but also due to the fact that the leftover nitrogen is more useful to other crops.
-Another favourable practice is to plant winter cover crops (consider the restrictions for maize herbicides).
-As a succeeding crop after soya beans, winter cereals like winter wheat are recommendable as they could utilise the remaining nitrogen in soil.
-At times, a limiting factors are negative carryover effects of certain herbicides, especially soil-applied herbicides against broadleaf weeds, which could compromise soya bean production after maize.
-It is generally recommended to consider the herbicide recropping restrictions when planning the crop rotation.
-Relevant agents of such herbicides include, but are not limited to: clopyralid and nicosulfuron.
+Another favourable Soya bean cropping intervals practice is to plant winter cover crops (consider the restric-An extreme case would be the cultivation of soya bean in montions for maize herbicides).
+As a succeeding crop after soya ocultures which is not recommended because of the higher beans, winter cereals like winter wheat are recommendable risk of diseases, pests and weeds.
+Danube Soya recommends as they could utilise the remaining nitrogen in soil.
+At times, that in a crop sequence on a parcel soya should be grown with a limiting factors are negative carryover effects of certain a break of minimum three years (25% of the rotation).
+This herbicides, especially soil-applied herbicides against broadleaf does not inherently exclude cultivation of soya bean after soya weeds, which could compromise soya bean production after bean on the same field, but afterwards a sufficient break is maize.
+It is generally recommended to consider the herbicide required.
+This has positive effects for the nodulation of the recropping restrictions when planning the crop rotation.
+Relesecond soya bean but requires afterwards a break of three vant agents of such herbicides include, but are not limited to: years of cultivation of soya bean respectively hosts of common clopyralid and nicosulfuron. diseases (sunflower, rapeseed).

 Two possible crop rotations on a parcel: Soybeans can be easily integrated into crop rotations.